 The functioning of the ward committees has been hampered this year by the civic unrest in and around Sterkspruit.
 As a result many ward meetings have not been held due to threats against Councillors and Ward Committee members.
-This is also one of the reasons why ward based plans were not undertaken this year.
+In spite of this the Municipality did undergo ward based planning in February 2014 with a consultant engaged by the Department of Local Government & traditional Affairs.
+However due to time constraints the ward based plans do not form part of the draft IDP.